Azure/oms-log-analytics-firehose-nozzle/README.md

 # Summary
-The oms-log-analytics-firehose-nozzle is a CF component which forwards metrics from the [Loggregator](https://docs.cloudfoundry.org/loggregator/architecture.html) Firehose to [OMS Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/).
+The Azure Log Analytics Nozzle is a CF component which forwards metrics from the [Loggregator](https://docs.cloudfoundry.org/loggregator/architecture.html) Firehose to [OMS Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/).
-> Note this is preview and not for production use.
-The components of this tool may be changed when it is released at General Availability stage.

 # Prerequisites
 ### 1. Deploy a CF or PCF environment in Azure